BrianPile/sivers-bartest-analysis/README.md

 2.  create the \_quarto.yml file

 title: "Sivers Bar Test Report: Lot P10515" subtitle: "EEVEE C-band Wafer 71636-30" author: "Brian Pile" date: "2024-07-03" format: html: toc: true execute: echo: false embed-resources: true

+3. TODO

+It may be necessary to calibrate Sivers bar test data on a lot-to-lot basis.
+If so, then the calibration factor and offset for power and wavelength, respectively, should be added to the config_info.R file.
+For that matter, should at some point this file be converted to JSON?